varunshankar/galaxy-godocker/README.md

 # Galaxy Quickstart

-Galaxy requires Python 2.7 To check your python version, run:
+* Galaxy requires Python 2.7 To check your python version, run:

 ```
     $ python -V
     Python 2.7.3
 ```

-Runner should be configured for the requirements and user information of GoDocker and is available at ``job_conf.xml``.
+* Runner should be configured for the requirements and user information of GoDocker and is available at ``job_conf.xml``.
 A template of job_conf.xml is available [here](https://github.com/varunshankar/galaxy-godocker/blob/master/bin/job_conf.xml/)

+* Galaxy currently requires a shared filesystem between the Galaxy server and the cluster nodes.

-Start Galaxy:
+* Start Galaxy:

 ```
     $ sh run.sh
 ```
-Once Galaxy completes startup, you should be able to view Galaxy in your browser at:
+* Once Galaxy completes startup, you should be able to view Galaxy in your browser at:

 http://localhost:8080

-You may wish to make changes from the default configuration.
+* You may wish to make changes from the default configuration.
 This can be done in the ``config/galaxy.ini`` file.
 Tools can be either installed from the Tool Shed or added manually.
 For details please see the Galaxy
 wiki:

 https://wiki.galaxyproject.org/Admin/Tools/AddToolFromToolShedTutorial

-Not all dependencies are included for the tools provided in the sample ``tool_conf.xml``.
+* Not all dependencies are included for the tools provided in the sample ``tool_conf.xml``.
 A full list of external dependencies is available at:

 https://wiki.galaxyproject.org/Admin/Tools/ToolDependencies

-The latest information about Galaxy is available via https://galaxyproject.org/
+* The latest information about Galaxy is available via https://galaxyproject.org/

 # Documentation